robertangeles/repo-ai-prompts/write-anthony-bourdain-essay.md

   - Test multiple variations focusing on different user intents (informational, commercial, navigational)

 - For Keywords:
-  - Identify the primary keyword (highest search volume + relevance)
+  - Identify the primary keyword (highest search volume + relevance) and should appear in the first paragraph.
   - Extract 3-5 semantic keywords and LSI terms from the content
   - Include 2-3 long-tail variations (3+ words) that match user intent
   - Consider search intent alignment (informational, transactional, commercial investigation)